donn-liew/G4STAB/README.md

  - CUDA Toolkit 11.8.0
  - Keras 3.3.3

-to see all modules, please see environment.yml
+For a complete list of dependencies, refer to `environment.yml`.

 Trained models are stored in the `trained_models` folder.
-All models use identical architectures and hyperparameters, trained on the same dataset but with different random shuffles of the training data
+All models use identical architectures and hyperparameters, trained on the same dataset but with different random shuffles of the training data.

-## Making Predictions
+## Making Melting Temperature Prediction

 **For melting temperature prediction of putative G4 sequence:**
 - Use all 5 models to make predictions